History of the Jews in Łódź: People's Republic of Poland

 Politically, a number of parties, political organizations and union existed.
 Some of them were Zionist, such as Poalei Syon Lewica, Poalei Syon Prawica and Ihud while others were not, such as the Bund.
 As the political environment deteriorated with the consolidation of power by the Polish United Workers' Party, three were tolerated by the authorities: Aguda, Jewish Democratic Party (Żydowskie Stronnictwo Demokratyczne) and the Zionist-Revisionists.
 Among the activists of the Jewish parties were Aron Cyncynatus, Gerszon Fogl, Stefan Grajek, Izaak Najter, Szymon Rogoziński, Abram Kagan and Józef Rotenbuerg.

 The religious community was established in 1945 under new laws first as religious society (zydowskie zrzeszenie wyznaniow) and one year later it was changed to a congregation (kongregacji).
 It was led by Józef Atlas shortly after he was joined by Abram Krawiec who was the first rabbi in Lodz since the liberation.
 Zew Wawa Morejno worked parallel to him.
 The congregation leadership represented 3 major political movements: Aguda, Mizrachi and the General Zionists.
 The congregation had its synagogue at 28 Południowa street and a house of prayer at 66 Zachodnia street.
 Also Jewish schools opened, one of them at 49 Kilińskiego street and another at 13 Więckowskiego street.

 At the end of the 40s and beginning of the 50s the communist authorities began tightening the screws.
 By the end of 1949 most of the organizations and institutions were shut down.
 In October 1950 A new government-controlled organization was formed Social-Cultural Society of Jews in Poland (TSKŻ).
 Following October Thaw activity increased on the one hand, but a massive exodus of Jews to Israel occurred on the other hand.
 In the first half of the 60s there wee around 2,000 to 3,000 Jews in the city.
 In that period the Łódź branch of TSKŻ moved to 13 Więckowskiego street.
-Literary evenings and artistic events took place and meetings with Jewish writers and artist wre organized as well as Jewish press and books distributed.
+Literary evenings and artistic events took place and meetings with Jewish writers and artist were organized as well as Jewish press and books distributed.

 The Anti-semitic campaign of 1968 sharply affected the situation of the Jews in the city.
 Many Jews were fire and lost their positions.
 The events led to massive exodus with more than thousand Jews leaving to Israel.
 By the early 1970s the community had less than a thousand people.
 Most of the board of the Łódź office of TSKŻ emigrated from Poland and the religious congregation almost phased out.
 In February 1972 the Jews in the city managed to appoint a new board to the regional branch of the TSKŻ.
 In 1975 the municipal authorities ordered to move the TSKZ Łódź branch to 4 Wolczanska street where the community had its auditorium, buffe and television room.
 In 1989, the Łódź community had 60 members.